FRC-1250/Team-1250-DestinationDeepSpace/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project on your local machine that is able to be deployed to the cRIO.

 ### Prerequisites